 Sure, you do need to be prudent but investing in your marketing or research and development when your competitors aren’t can give you a better than normal ROI.
 Whatever you do for your business beware of the pause button, the high-risk strategy disguised as caution.

-If you’d like to talk to us about how you can make the most of your competitor environment in 2019 send us an email to firstname.lastname@example.org or call us on 01483 746650.
+If you’d like to talk to us about how you can plan your marketing in uncertain times, and make the most of your competitor environment in 2019, send us an email to email@example.com or call us on 01483 746650.